cthoyt/cthoyt.github.io/_posts/2025/2025-08-04-ontology-text-embeddings.md

 This could be improved with the ability to do batch lookup, which is probably the way people would want to use this functionality.
-Even better, because of how ML is implemented on GPUs and related hardware, batching effectively comes for free, only limited by memory contraints.
+Even better, because of how ML is implemented on GPUs and related hardware, batching effectively comes for free, only limited by memory constraints.

 ---